UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ---
 title: How to change your service configuration for Managed Monitoring from UKCloud
-description: Describes how to change monitored items, thresholds, contact information and maintenance window details for your Managed Monitoring from UKCloud service
+description: Describes how to change monitored items, thresholds, contact information and maintenance window details for your Managed Monitoring from UKCloud service and how to create and edit playbooks
 services: managed-services
 author: plopezcatalan
-reviewer:
+reviewer: shighmoor
-lastreviewed: 03/01/2020
+lastreviewed: 09/04/2020
 toc_rootlink: Managed Monitoring
 toc_sub1:
 toc_sub2: